aneasystone/github-trending/README.md

 ## C

+* 【2024-06-14】[RubyMetric / chsrc](https://github.com/RubyMetric/chsrc) - chsrc 全平台通用换源工具.
+Change Source for every software on every platform from the command line.
 * 【2024-06-06】[riscv-software-src / riscv-tests](https://github.com/riscv-software-src/riscv-tests) -
 * 【2024-06-06】[AlkaMotors / AM32-MultiRotor-ESC-firmware](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) - Firmware for stm32f051 based speed controllers for use with mutirotors
 * 【2024-06-05】[CTR-tools / CTR-ModSDK](https://github.com/CTR-tools/CTR-ModSDK) - ModSDK - a modding toolkit to create mods for Crash Team Racing in C. This repository also houses an effort to fully decompile and reverse-engineer CTR in C.